bohan0627/Popular_Movies/README.md

 ## Features
 Within this app, you could
 * Sort and display movies based on "top rated" or "most popular"
-* Watch movie rating, reviews and trailors
+* Watch movie rating, reviews and trailers
 * Add movie as favorite

 ## Screens